 The Holy Day of Shavuot by D. T. Lancaster

-• Rosh HaShanah will begin on the evening of September 15th and ends in the evening of September 17th, 2023.
+• Rosh HaShanah will begin on the evening of Mon, Sep 22, 2025 – Wed, Sep 24, 2025.
 It is a Yom Tov (a good day).
 It is a two-day event.
 You should have a meal that is full of sweet foods and nothing sour or bitter.
 Start the meal by saying a prayer where you are joining yourself to the God of Israel, the God of Abraham, Isaac, and Jacob, asking for forgiveness, and giving Him authority as King.
 There is a seder before the meal, but if this is the first time you celebrate this day, you can at least eat sweet foods and you will be partaking in it.
 There’s a dinner meal Monday and Tuesday night.
 Lunch meals Tuesday and Wednesday.
 Prayers are said on both days.
 If you are interested in learning more about how the Jews pray during this time Chabad.org has resources you can check out.
 Here is another good resource from FFOZ to help you understand the prayers.

 Rosh HaShanah and the Silence in Heaven by D. T. Lancaster